IsolationKernel/Codes/IK_OGD/README.md

 * -ik_ol_acc_bk : output the accuracy after 'x' number of blocks

-Additional Notes
+Additional Note
 ----------------

-The original software is rather fragile.
+The original OGD software is rather fragile.
 For example, if the number of data points within a data file is a multiple of 256, then the program could crash.
 I haven't attempted to supply any fixes to the original software.